nurakmaljalil91/Cbit-Game-Engine/README.md

 # Cbit Game Engine
 version 1.0.0
+The purpose of this engine is for me to learn more about computer graphic and creating a game from scratch
 ## Libraries used for this game engine
 1. SDL 2 Version 2.0.10
 - [Homepage for SDL2](https://www.libsdl.org/index.php)